oracle-livelabs/apex/apex-professional-hol4/creating-order-page.md

 ## Task 6: Add Dynamic Content Region

-In this task, you will add a region to display mostly purchased products along with their prices.
+In this task, you will add a region to display a list of Mostly Purchased Products, using PL/SQL code to dynamically generate content.

 1. In the Rendering tree (left pane), right-click on the **Thank you for your Order!** region and select **Create Sub Region**.